 Kevin McKeon | Texas, United States

 For me the best projects are always the ones that take me down a path that I had not initially expected or planned on.
-In February 2022, I had the good fortune to meet a group of Black rodeo cowboys from the small rural town of Cheek, in Southeastern Texas.
-Over the course of the year, I spent many weeks with these men and many others, watching them train, hearing their stories and traveling aound the state and beyond to photograph them competing, socializing and supporting each other, in small towns scattered throughout the area.
+In February 2022, I had the good fortune to meet a group of Black rodeo cowboys who welcomed me into their small, tightknit community..
+Over the course of the year, I spent many weeks with these men, women and families, watching them train, hearing their stories and traveling aound the state and beyond to photograph them competing, socializing and supporting each other, in a network of small towns scattered throughout the area.
 Despite the fact that rodeo does not provide anything close to a living wage for the vast majority of these men, it is central to every aspect of their deeply interconnected daily lives.
 Like most people, I came into this project with a certain romantic image of the American cowboy embedded in my head.
 These men both exemplify the American cowboy spirit, and defy the cliches most of us associate with it.

 kevinmckeonphotography.com